sukster/qradar2sentinel/README.md

 <img width="1253" height="618" alt="image" src="https://github.com/user-attachments/assets/4e842280-dc06-4efa-9bf0-6d92ad5e506a" />
 <br><br>

 Then in the General Information section, update the Host field and add the hostname (or FQDN) for your QRadar.
 This must be the same as the Common Name (CN) on your QRadar's SSL certificate.

+<img width="797" height="851" alt="image" src="https://github.com/user-attachments/assets/78b4b58a-5e53-4702-b10b-c71b7f1fb183" />

+### QRadar SSL Certificate
 Important point is that the <strong>data gateway does not support the default SSL certificate that comes with fresh QRadar installation.
 You must either generate a self-signed certificate or obtain a commercial certificate for your QRadar</strong>.
 In my case, I generated a self-signed certificate (see the QRadar self-signed certificate install procedure.txt in this repository) and then used the hosts file on the server to ensure that it can resolve the FQDN to the QRadar IP address.

 Finally, to make the certificate trusted, I had to import it to the Windows server's trusted certification authorities store.

-<img width="797" height="851" alt="image" src="https://github.com/user-attachments/assets/78b4b58a-5e53-4702-b10b-c71b7f1fb183" />